 Can you give an example of what the WTN will look like for players receiving one?
 It sounds like a 'ranking number' but is referred to as a rating

-We too are awaiting the final answer to this, but it is likely to be a longer number that the current rating.
-So rather than a 9.1, it might be four digits long (and behind the scenes possibly even longer) and could include decimal places.
+The new rating will be from 40 to 1, with 1 being the highest.
+This scale will be displayed with 1 decimal place as a player progresses, for example, 32.2, 20.4, 15.7, 6.9.
+So rather than a 9.1, it will be three digits long (and behind the scenes possibly even longer).
 It will change frequently.
 A ranking is very much for players competing in tournaments whereas a rating is for everyone across the sport and can cover all types of competition (box leagues, team events etc).
 The WTN is a dynamic "snapshot" representing at any given moment a player's standard relative to other players, not a measure of where you are in a specific points race.

 I understand that the WTN will work at set level rather than game level.
 Doesn't this make it less accurate as it won't distinguish between a set lost 6-0 or 7-6?

 In our own study undertaken by Imperial College London, we found a set-level algorithm as accurate as game level approach.
 In addition, there are practical difficulties about working at game level.
 We hope to be able to expand on this answer in due course.